 The practice had a policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.

 The practice manager was responsible for dealing with these.
 Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.